turbot/terraform-provider-turbot/website/docs/d/control.html.markdown

   value = "${data.turbot_control.test}".status
 }
 ```
-Here is another example wherein, we can fetch control data using uri and resource.
+Here is another example wherein, we can fetch control data using the control type uri and resource id.

 ```hcl
 data "turbot_control_value" "example" {